Private Educational Loans

 Once you have completed an application with your individual lender a loan certification will be sent to the Troy University Student Financial Aid Office.
 In order for Student Financial Aid to certify your loan application you must complete a Troy University Certification Form, a FAFSA for the appropriate year and return it to the Troy University Student Financial Aid Office.
 When loan funds are received, they will be placed on your student account.

-Warning: Private Loans may have higher interest rates than Stafford Loans; private loans also usually have variable interest rates.
+Warning: Private Loans may have higher interest rates than Federal Direct Loans; private loans also usually have variable interest rates.
 They may also compound interest as well as capitalize interest even if you are allowed to defer interest payments while enrolled.
 Capitalization of interest means accrued interest will be added to principle at some point; the next time interest accrues it will be on the higher balance.
 So for example, it is not uncommon for the accrued annual interest on an $8,000 balance to be over $1,000.
 It is always better to pay interest as you go (if you can) so that your loan balance remains the same as the amount you borrowed.

 - Be admitted to Troy University and be in an active degree or certificate program.